About

 Orphan Girl Fine Art

-I grew up in Lincoln, a small Oregon community twenty-two miles up Highway 66 from Ashland, now nestled in the Cascade Siskiyou National Monument.
-Here, I could step out my back door to explore seventy-five acres of towering pines and firs, and encounter the creatures who inhabited my world.
+I grew up in Lincoln, a small Oregon community twenty-two miles east of Ashland along Highway 66, nestled in what is now the Cascade–Siskiyou National Monument.
+From my back door, I could explore seventy-five acres of towering pines and firs and encounter the wildlife that shaped my childhood.

-When I was eleven, I rescued an American Robin, named him Navin, and happily released him back into the wild after three months.
-I was hooked, and over the years I continued to roam my surroundings and take in orphans and injured birds.
-Privileged to watch these creatures, I got to know each of their personalities and with luck, to release them back into the woods I loved.
-I gained an intimate understanding of those acres and their animal inhabitants: I knew where a particular wildflower would appear, where the Tree Swallow would likely nest, and where to find petrified wood after the first heavy spring rains.
-I once encountered a coyote turning back to stop and stare at me, yellow eyes gleaming.
-I held an injured Sharp-Shined hawk and a pygmy owl—both completely unafraid.
-I eagerly anticipated the twice-a-year birding trips with my father to the Klamath Bird Refuge.
-There I learned to identify and name the hundred plus species that congregate during spring and fall migrations.
-And so it was that birds captured my heart.
+When I was eleven, I rescued an American Robin, named him Navin, and released him back into the wild after three months of care.
+That experience changed me.
+Over the years, I continued roaming those woods, taking in orphaned and injured birds.
+I came to know their distinct personalities and, with luck, watched them return to the forest I loved.
+I learned the rhythms of that land — where a particular wildflower would bloom, where Tree Swallows nested, and where petrified wood surfaced after the first heavy spring rains.
+I encountered coyotes, held injured hawks and owls, and eagerly joined my father on twice-yearly trips to the Klamath Bird Refuge, where I learned to identify the hundreds of species that gather during migration.

-By now I’ve cared for and rehabilitated hundreds of birds and a few mammals, and continue to do so with the help of Badger Run Wildlife Rehabilitation in Keno, Oregon.
-Part of my proceeds go directly to wildlife rehabilitation.
+Birds captured my heart.
+To date, I have rehabilitated hundreds of birds and several mammals, and I continue this work as a volunteer with Badger Run Wildlife Rehabilitation in Keno, Oregon.
+A portion of my proceeds supports wildlife rehabilitation efforts.

 Erin M Linton